This user agreement will be effective for all users as of November 15, 2022.

 - You will be required to reimburse PayPal for your liability.

 - Your liability will include the full purchase price of the item plus the original shipping cost (and in some cases you may not receive the item back), and the PayPal fees that you were charged for the transaction.
+This applies when you are the primary seller or a secondary seller of goods or services.
+For example, event ticketing agents, or online travel agents will be liable for the full purchase amount paid by the buyer.

 - You will not receive a refund of the PayPal fees that you paid in connection with the sale.